-The Hospital QIP runs on an annual program period, beginning July 1 and ending June 30.
+The Hospital QIP runs on an annual program period, beginning July 1st and ending June 30th.
 While data reporting on most measures follows this timeline, exceptions are made in order to align with national reporting done by participants.
 Preliminary Reports for all measures are provided in September following the measurement year, and Final Reports are provided at the end of October following the close of the measurement year.
-New for the 2022-2023 measurement year, Risk Adjusted Readmission reports will be distributed monthly to sites by the HQIP team.
 Please see the reporting summary below: